Phantasy Star Online 2: Development

 According to Sega COO Naoya Tsurumi, Phantasy Star Online 2 took over five years to develop.
 Sega "pulled out all the stops", believing the game to be a crucial entry point into the growing free-to-play market on multiple devices.
 A cross-platform strategy involving PC, handhelds, and smartphones was made possible by the sharing of cloud data.
 Moreover, Tsurumi stated that the game would serve as a model for other intellectual properties as part of Sega's broader strategy "to further develop the whole of Asia as a single market."
-When Sega began thinking on how to expand the Phantasy Star franchise particularly in Japan where Final Fantasy and Dragon Quest were dominant, they decided on making it multiplatform and free-to-play without a charge upfront.
 A pay to win playstyle that was coming out of Korea and China at the time was not something Sega had in mind.
 They wanted to prove that they had a viable business model without compromising the quality.

-On February 5, 2011, at the Phantasy Star Portable 2 Infinity Nationwide Fan Thanks Festival 2011 in Japan, Sega announced that the alpha test for Phantasy Star Online 2 would begin in the summer.
-They stated "Entry into the test will not be open; instead, all participants will be selected by lottery.
-And your first chance at putting your name into the drawing will be by purchasing Phantasy Star Portable 2 Infinity."
+On February 5, 2011, at the Phantasy Star Portable 2 Infinity Nationwide Fan Thanks Festival 2011 in Japan, Sega announced that the alpha test for Phantasy Star Online 2 would begin in the summer of 2011, with participants drawn from a lottery entered through codes included with physical copies of Phantasy Star Portable 2 Infinity.
 On February 7, Sega listed alternate ways for users to enter into the lottery on the PSO2 website.
 The game was originally planned to have support in Japanese, English (US and UK), French, German, Italian, Spanish, Chinese and Korean with voices in Japanese.
 On March 9, 2012, Sony announced that Phantasy Star Online 2 would also be released on the PS Vita.
 On March 26, it was announced that the game would also appear on iOS and Android as Phantasy Star Online 2 es.

 Open beta began on June 21, 2012, as free-to-play.
 Open beta ended on July 2, 2012, in preparation for release on July 4, 2012.
 Characters created by players during open beta were carried over to the live servers.

 Episode 2 of Phantasy Star Online 2 launched on July 17, 2013, which introduced the new Deuman race and the Braver class.
 EPISODE 3 launched on August 27, 2014, which introduced the new Bouncer class and Casino, new skills for every class, new items, a new planet, and new quests.
 EPISODE 4 was released on January 27, 2016, and the main theme was revealed to be 'new experience'.
 It introduced even more advanced customization features, a new planet (Earth), and the brand-new Summoner class, which focuses on combat with pet creatures, as well as Graphic Tier 6, which featured enhanced graphics.